tarantool/tarantool/doc/sphinx/dev_guide/building_from_source.rst

      cd ~/tarantool
-     make clean         # unnecessary, added for good luck rm CMakeCache.txt  # unnecessary, added for good luck cmake .            # Start build with build type=Release, no doc
+     make clean         # unnecessary, added for good luck rm CMakeCache.txt  # unnecessary, added for good luck cmake .            # Start build with build type=Debug, no doc

    On some platforms it may be necessary to specify the C and C++ versions, for example |br|